 Accessories complete a space, give it character, add vibrancy and create a sense of cohesiveness.
 Without these little extras, a room has no soul.
 As important as they are, many of us throw our hands up in frustration when choosing and arranging accessories.

-We envy design professionals who seem to possess an innate ability to style a room down to the smallest detail.
-Some may indeed have a special gift but most acquire their skill through experience—and so can you.
-By employing tricks of the trade and following a few basic design principles you’ll be accessorizing like a pro in no time.
+We envy design professionals who possess an innate ability to style a room down to the smallest detail.
+Some may indeed have a special gift, but most acquire their skill through experience—and so can you.
+By employing tricks of the trade and following a few basic design principles, you’ll be accessorizing like a pro in no time.

 Collect Over Time

-DIY home decorators and professionals alike create artful displays from carefully curated assortments of art, souvenirs, vintage accents, rugs and one-of-a-kind accessories.
-These items should be a reflection of you and not the latest home décor seen in magazines and on TV shows.
-However, feel free to interject a few trends into your design but do so sparingly or it will look contrived.
+DIY home decorators and professionals alike create artful displays from carefully curated art assortments, souvenirs, vintage accents, rugs, and one-of-a-kind accessories.
+These items should reflect you and not the latest home décor seen in magazines and on TV shows.
+Feel free to interject a few trends into your design, but do so sparingly, or it will look contrived.

 Create an Accessory Closet